Health

 • Rectal pain, discharge, or bleeding (if infection is in the rectum)

-• In Women: Pelvic Inflammatory Disease (PID), infertility, ectopic pregnancy.
+• Women: Pelvic Inflammatory Disease (PID), infertility, or pregnancy outside the womb (ectopic pregnancy).

-• In Men: Epididymitis (inflammation near the testicles), infertility in rare cases.
+• Men: Inflammation near the testicles (epididymitis) and, in rare cases, infertility.

-• In Newborns: Eye infections, pneumonia if passed during birth.
+• Newborns: Eye infections or pneumonia if infection passes during birth.

 Diagnosis of Chlamydia

-• Urine test – sample of urine is tested for bacteria.
+• Urine test – a sample checks for bacteria.

-• Swab test – sample taken from the cervix, urethra, throat, or rectum.
+• Swab test – a sample from the cervix, urethra, throat, or rectum.

-Because chlamydia is often asymptomatic, doctors recommend routine testing, especially for sexually active individuals under 25.
+Since chlamydia often shows no signs, doctors recommend regular testing, especially for sexually active people under 25.

 Treatment of Chlamydia